frobnitzem/LAMMPS_Allegro/allegro_frontier.md

 Either a packaged model zip-file or a training checkpoint can be given to the input-path argument.

-If you want AOTI, but no custom kernel, use:

-    NEQUIP_ALWAYS_COMPILE_FROM_EAGER=1 nequip-compile --mode aotinductor --input-path /path/to/model.ckpt --output-path demo.nequip.pt2 --device cuda --target pair_allegro

-Alternatively, you may use the torchscript version:

-    nequip-compile --mode torchscript --input-path /path/to/packed_model.nequip.zip --output-path demo.nequip.pth --device cuda --target pair_allegro
+Other options exist for compiling these models, including the older torchscript.
+Check the nequip-compile command or docs for more info.

-The resulting pth file can also be provided to the `pair_coeff` directive in LAMMPS in place of the pt2 file.
+Currently, either pt2 or pth files can be provided to the `pair_coeff` directive in LAMMPS.

 ## Packaging a checkpoint

 The `nequip-compile` code, above can use two different types of input -- a raw model checkpoint, or a "packaged model".
 The packaged model is the checkpoint plus source code needed to load it into python.
 This makes the packaged model more "stand-alone" and stable against updates to your python environment.

-To package the checkpoint, use [^3]:

-    nequip-package build path/to/ckpt_file path/to/packaged_model.nequip.zip
-    nequip-package info path/to/packaged_model.nequip.zip
+The process for packaging a checkpoint is described in the nequip documentation [^3].

 ## Training an Allegro Model